zinc-lang/zinc/README.md

   - Be transparent about generated code
   - Attributes / annotations, part of the macro system
 - Strongly typed
-  - Concepts as the preferred means of dynamic dispatch, think c++20x concepts
+  - Concepts as the preferred means of dynamic dispatch, think c++20's concepts
   - Strong trait/interface system, think rust
-  - Concept / trait / interface, all the same thing
+  - Concept / trait / interface, effectively all the same thing
   - [runtime polymorphism done right](https://github.com/ldionne/dyno)
 - Strong c interop
   - Binding generation from c header source code
 - Strong IDE support
 - Powerful package and project manager

+## Contributing

+Feel free to open any and all pull requests.
+I don't think there's much that can be done on its own at the moment, I'm still in the middle of trying to create the first vertical slice.
+Unless you want to help with name-resolution and type-checking.
+Those are the only two parts that have yet to be implemented.

 ## Things I want to make with this (to prove its worth)